How to handle a ransomware report

 Ransomware Report: Preventing further ransomware attacks

-While you will need to do your own post-attack analysis, the chances are that the attack was enabled by one (or both) of two issues.
-The first is that you did not have an effective anti-malware product in place and the second is that you failed to update your operating systems and locally-installed applications (or were using products which had ceased to be supported by their developers so that no recent updates were available).
+While you will need to do your post-attack analysis, the chances are that the attack was enabled by one (or both) of two issues.
+The first is that you did not have an effective anti-malware product in place and the second is that you failed to update your operating systems and locally installed applications (or were using products that had ceased to be supported by their developers so that no recent updates were available).

 One of the great ironies of encryption ransomware is that both of these issues can generally be addressed fairly easily and at little to no cost.
 There are some excellent anti-malware products available free for personal use and even business-grade products can be purchased at very reasonable prices.